 Amber is an avid gamer.
 The first game she ever played was Super Mario Bros on the NES.
 She has seen many genres of videos games due to her 30 years of gaming.
 However, Amber typically sticks to RPGs, Sandbox and Simulation.

 Since she loves gaming, her first job was at a Gamestop.
 Also, she has written guides for Gamefaqs.
-Amber was a full time worker in the retail world, but now she is working on this site from home.
+Amber was a full time worker in the retail world, but now she is working in payroll.
 No matter what, however, she still plays her video games.